-With our Welsh lessons for Jobs you will learn "Jobs" in 4 easy steps.
-The Welsh you will learn in this lesson consists of 10 Words for some jobs that people do.
+With our Welsh lessons you will learn the topic "Jobs" in 4 quick and easy steps.
+The Welsh you will learn in these lessons consists of 10 words for some jobs that people do.

 |10||dyn trin gwallt||hairdresser|